Get Screened for Your Colorectal Health

 - Your doctor will give you specific ways to prepare for the test such as drinking a special fluid that helps clean out your bowel.

-- You will be asked to fast for eight hours before the procedure.
+- You will be asked to fast before the procedure.

 - You may get additional instructions about a special diet for one to two days prior to the procedure.